Why You Should Start Retirement Planning in Your 20s

 The Takeaway

-Even if you don’t have a lot of room in your budget to start investing, putting away what you can as early as you can, can go a long way toward saving for retirement.
-As you start to earn more money, you can increase the amount of money that you’re saving over time.
+Even if you don’t have a lot of room in your budget in your 20s to start investing, putting away as much as you can as early as you can, can go a long way toward helping you save for retirement.
+As you start to earn a bigger salary, you can increase the amount of money you save over time.

 Ready to invest for your retirement?
 It’s easy to get started when you open a traditional or Roth IRA with SoFi.
 SoFi doesn’t charge commissions, but other fees apply (full fee disclosure here).